dreo-team/hass-dreoverse/README.md

 ### Manual Installation

-1. Copy the `dreo_official` directory into your `/config/custom_components` directory in your Home Assistant installation.
+1. Copy the `dreo` directory into your `/config/custom_components` directory in your Home Assistant installation.

 2. Restart your Home Assistant instance to load the integration.